 Example 3: You tend to go on adventures in places where the weather and temperature play a major role:

 As was already touched upon, the weather and temperature can have a major impact on air pressure.
 If the air pressure varies as a result of these factors, it’s better to use GPS.
 However, it’s important to mention that some devices have integrated storm warning systems: if the air pressure drops rapidly, this usually means that a low pressure area is approaching, which often leads to bad weather.
 Some devices warn you in advance.
 A barometer can make reliable short-term weather predictions that can be incredibly useful for mountaineers.

 In sum, barometric altimeters are great if you’d like to know the elevation profile of your route.
 The fluctuations are much smaller and the accuracy is better than GPS-based devices.
 However, as mentioned above, it is imperative to calibrate the devices beforehand in order to receive precise data.
 For longer trips, we recommend verifying the elevation data at huts or on maps to get the best results.

 If you are more interested in absolute elevation, GPS is the better choice.
 Even though they don’t need to be calibrated, GPS devices may not be as accurate in remote, isolated (mountainous) regions.
 However, devices with both GPS and GLONASS can often remedy this.
 The Russian counterpart to the American navigation satellites, which is actually called NAVSTAR, fills the occasional gap in the satellite network, especially in Eurasian and Asian regions.

-Other GPS devices combine the advantages of the different methods by measuring altitude barometrically and repeatedly comparing it with the GPS data.
+Other GPS devices combine the advantages of the two different methods by measuring altitude barometrically and then repeatedly comparing it with GPS data.